Clarkson-Applied-Data-Science/2024_ia653_Farkas_Banovic/README.md

 3. Model Interpretation</br>
 Utilize SHAP and LIME to understand model decisions.
 For example, SHAP may highlight that ingredients like sugar and butter contributed to labeling a recipe as "regular."
 4. Healthier Alternatives</br>
-Use NLP to suggest healthier substitutions, such as replacing "butter" with "avocado" or "sugar" with "stevia."
+Use a template generator to suggest healthier substitutions, such as replacing "butter" with "avocado" or "sugar" with "stevia."
 A dictionary of fitness substitutions can enhance these recommendations.

+Replacement Template: "Swap [flagged_ingredient] for a healthier option like [fitness_alternative]."

 ### FUTURE WORK
-In upcoming developments, we will incorporate the most effective model into the existing Flask application.
-This will allow users to enter their meals and determine how well they align with fitness categories.
-Furthermore, if a meal is a standard recipe, the application will provide feedback on which components the user should remove or replace to create a healthier version.
+In forthcoming developments, we will integrate the most effective model into the existing Flask application.
+This enhancement will enable users to input their meals and ascertain whether they align with fitness criteria, as well as provide guidance on how to convert them into fitness-oriented recipes.
 </br>